Sonoran-Software/Sonoran-Store-Docs/speed-camera/getting-started.md

 -- Settings For Integrations With Other Resources -- Config.integration = {
     SonoranCAD_integration = {
-        use = true, -- Should any of the options below be used? add_live_map_blips = true, -- Should blips for the camera be added to the live map?
+        use = true, -- Should any of the options below be used?
+Integration with this script requires at least a Plus subscription. add_live_map_blips = true, -- Should blips for the camera be added to the live map?
 This reqires the Pro SonoranCAD plan. enable_911_calls = true, -- Should 911 calls be generated in the CAD when a BOLO vehicle or speeder is detected?
         ["911_caller"] = "Automated System", -- Who should the 911 call appear to be from?